microsoft/aurora/docs/beware.md

 HRES IFS T0 is _not_ the same as HRES IFS analysis.
 Crucially, the analysis product includes an additional surface assimilation step.

-Specific versions of Aurora require specific version of HRES IFS:
+Specific versions of Aurora require specific versions of HRES IFS:
 Aurora 0.25° Fine-Tuned requires IFS HRES T0, and Aurora 0.1° Fine-Tuned requires IFS HRES analysis.